ImNoahDev/APC-ups-Home-Assistant/README.md

 # APC-ups-Home-Assistant
-This allows you to broadcast your app UPS information and status from the computer it is connected to, to home assistant
+This allows you to broadcast your APC UPS information and status from the computer it is connected to, to home assistant

 ## Usage

 ### All operating systems
-This assumes that **apcupsd** has already been installed:
+This assumes that [**apcupsd**](http://www.apcupsd.org) has already been installed:

-Dowload the Universal release of this script and install **TMUX**, edit the ApcStartup.sh file and put the path of the python script in (apc.py).
+Dowload the [Universal release](https://github.com/dev-bash/APC-ups-Home-Assistant/releases/download/Release/Universal.zip) of this script and install [**TMUX**](https://github.com/tmux/tmux/wiki), edit the ApcStartup.sh file and put the path of the python script in (apc.py).

 Go co cronjob with ```crontab -e```, press ```i``` then add ```@reboot /path/to/script/ApcStartup.sh``` (make sure to put the correct path to ApcStartup.sh), then press ```esc``` and type ```:wq``` to save